 A pair of these boots only weighs 2 pounds 9 ounces (men’s) and 2 pounds 6 ounces (women’s) make these one of the most durable, yet lightest weight hiking boots on the market today.
 The lightweight design of this boot cannot be overstated.

 Designed to maximize breathability while moving over varied terrain, the Breeze 2.0 is extremely comfortable to wear for long periods of time (even with a heavy backpack).
-It’s worth noting that the design of the boot seems to be most comfortable for hikers with narrow, low volume feet.
+It’s worth noting that the design of the boot seems to be most comfortable for hikers with a narrow foot, low volume feet.

-For hikers with wider feet, it may be advisable to check the Vasque St Elias GTX hiking boot.
+For hikers with wider feet, it may be advisable to check the Vasque St Elias Hiking Boot.
 Although slightly heavier, the St Elias is better suited to larger feet.at